Related publications

 MoneyHelper has a guide to what makes a good car insurance policy.

-For more general information about driving, see our webpage Driving in later life.
+For more general information about driving, visit Age UK's webpage Driving as you get older.

 Travel insurance can become more expensive as you get older, especially if you have a medical condition or disability.
 You must declare any pre-existing medical conditions or you may not be covered, even if you’re not currently affected by your condition.